What Food to Eat in Egypt? Traditional Egyptian Dishes for Curious Foodies

 Molokhia — Iconic Green Stew

-Molokhia is one of the most distinctive Egyptian dishes and a true love-or-hate experience for many visitors.
-It is made from finely chopped leaves of the jute mallow plant, cooked into a thick, almost velvety green soup with garlic, coriander and a rich broth (often chicken or rabbit).
-The texture can be slightly viscous, reminiscent of okra, which surprises some diners but is cherished by locals for its comforting mouthfeel.
+Molokhia is made from finely chopped jute mallow leaves, cooked into a velvety green soup with garlic, coriander and broth (often chicken or rabbit).
+The texture can be slightly viscous — surprising at first, comforting once you understand the style.

-The key to excellent molokhia lies in the tasha – a finishing step where garlic and ground coriander are briefly fried in fat until fragrant, then poured sizzling into the pot.
-This technique creates a powerful aromatic top note and a characteristic flavour that defines the dish.
-Molokhia is typically served with rice and sometimes with pieces of meat on the side, allowing each person to build their own ideal spoonful.
+The finishing technique is tasha: garlic and ground coriander are briefly fried until fragrant, then poured sizzling into the pot.
+It is typically served with rice and meat on the side.

 Mahshi — Stuffed Vegetables with Fragrant Rice